 If you want to qualify for subsidized individual insurance, you need to go through the marketplace.
 But you can also purchase health care in Georgia through a broker, online, or directly from an insurance company.

 You may find cost-sharing health plans available in Georgia.
 These plans are typically faith-based, but you don’t necessarily have to be a member of a particular denomination to sign up.
 Cost-sharing plans share health costs among members but come with many limitations.
 For one, the plans aren’t health insurance plans and aren’t legally obligated to pay out any claims.
 The plans may not cover pre-existing conditions and sometimes don’t provide for other health situations like pregnancy or mental health care, so read the fine print before signing up.

-Unless you can pay for your health care needs entirely out of pocket, you should have health insurance, even if you have an HSA or FSA.
-You’ll need a qualifying high-deductible health plan to contribute to a Health Savings Account.
-And while an HSA or FSA can help pay for deductibles, copays, and coinsurance, it’s best to minimize your financial exposure with insurance that puts a limit on your out-of-pocket costs.
+Unless you can pay for your health care needs entirely out of pocket, you should have health insurance, even if you have a health savings account (HSA) or flexible savings account (FSA).
+You’ll need a qualifying high-deductible health plan to contribute to an HSA.
+While an HSA or FSA can help pay for deductibles, copays, and coinsurance, it’s best to minimize your financial exposure with insurance that puts a limit on your out-of-pocket costs.

 It depends upon the nature of your job.
-Disability coverage pays for everyday household expenses such as the mortgage or groceries.
-It is not designed to pay for health insurance, nor is health insurance designed to pay for household maintenance expenses in the event of a disability.
+Disability coverage pays for everyday household expenses, such as the mortgage or groceries.
+It isn’t designed to pay for health insurance nor is health insurance designed to pay for household maintenance expenses in the event of a disability.
 Short-term disability coverage is a good idea if you work on a job where there is a high possibility of an injury.